Rubik3x3/PasswordGenerator/README.md

-# PasswordGenerator
+# Password Generator
-Random password generator with Python and Random.
+<h4>Description</h4>

+A terminal app to generate random passwords with python